Key Points

 Here is an example of the calculations.

-Note how well each individual step is doing, yet the final RTY is poor.
+Note how well each step is doing, yet the final RTY is poor.
 This would be the yield if all rework and scrap were not counted when calculating yield.
-The difference between 100% yield and the 61% RTY is the hidden factory.
+The difference between the 100% yield and the 61% RTY is the hidden factory.

 The name alone signifies the downside of the hidden factory.
 The hidden factory hides your true yield, and costs are hidden.